Dune: Desertification

 Sand dunes can have a negative impact on humans when they encroach on human habitats.
 Sand dunes move via a few different means, all of them helped along by wind.
 One way that dunes can move is by saltation, where sand particles skip along the ground like a bouncing ball.
 When these skipping particles land, they may knock into other particles and cause them to move as well, in a process known as creep.
 With slightly stronger winds, particles collide in mid-air, causing sheet flows.
 In a major dust storm, dunes may move tens of metres through such sheet flows.
 Also as in the case of snow, sand avalanches, falling down the slipface of the dunes—that face away from the winds—also move the dunes forward.

 Sand threatens buildings and crops in Africa, the Middle East, and China.
 Drenching sand dunes with oil stops their migration, but this approach uses a valuable resource and is quite destructive to the dunes' animal habitats.
-Sand fences might also slow their movement to a crawl, but geologists are still analyzing results for the optimum fence designs.
+Sand fences might also slow their movement to a crawl, but geologists are still analysing results for the optimum fence designs.
 Preventing sand dunes from overwhelming towns, villages, and agricultural areas has become a priority for the United Nations Environment Programme.
 Planting dunes with vegetation also helps to stabilise them.